 Riley can detect art-eating bugs and alert his human partner by sitting in front of pieces that have pests present.
 A human can then examine the work for signs of damage.

-2. Find Whale Poop
+2. Finding Whale Poop

 Tucker is one of many dogs trained by Conservation Canine, a program that puts dogs’ noses to good use to help endangered animals.

-It may sound gross to go sniffing out whale poop, but Tucker helps scientists track down the excrement that holds valuable clues about the creatures’ genetic identities, diets, where their prey came from, hormone levels, pregnancy stages, and they can even tell if there are any pollutants in the whales’ systems.
+It may sound gross to go sniffing out whale poop, but Tucker helps scientists track down the excrement that holds valuable clues about the creatures’ genetic identities, diets, where their prey came from, hormone levels, pregnancy stages, and scientists can even tell if there are any pollutants in the whales’ systems.

 Whales aren’t the only endangered species whose poop gets tracked down by trained pups.
 The program that trained Tucker also trains dogs to find scat from spotted owls, caribou, wolves, and tigers among other animals.